 I grew up in Perham, Minn., and have 3 boys; a teenager, a toddler and an infant.
 I started working in health care when I was in high school; I was a certified nursing assistant (CNA) at a local nursing home.
 I took some time off to have my first child and then went to Emergency Medical Technician (EMT)/paramedic school.
 I worked as an EMT for 10 years while attending nursing school.
-I’ve been a nurse for eight years and worked in various roles—as a director of nursing in a nursing home, in the surgery center for several years and now I have been at Hospice of the Red River Valley for two and a half years.
+I’ve been a nurse for eight years and worked in various roles—as a director of nursing in a nursing home, in the surgery center for several years and now work at Hospice of the Red River Valley.
 I’ve liked it all, but it took a while find out where I fit best.
 Hospice care is my calling.

 What made you decide to apply for a position with Hospice of the Red River Valley?

 I missed patient care.
 I had been working on the administrative side of nursing for about five years, and I had been commuting to work for around 15 years because I was hesitant to work in my hometown.
 I was worried about caring for people I know when in a crisis situation.
 Despite my fear, I applied anyway when the position with Hospice of the Red River Valley opened in Detroit Lakes.
 This meant I wouldn’t have to commute any more and I could serve the Perham area.
 It’s been phenomenal.

 Empathetic, dedicated, compassionate, patient, open and independent.